ianxm/gimp-comic-book/readme.md

 file](gimp-comic-book.md) contains the code and documentation for the comic book filter.
-When it is saved, the source code is generated using `org-babel-tangle` and then copied to GIMP's scripts directory, and the readme is generated using `org-md-export-to-pemarkdown`.
+When it is saved, the source code is generated using `org-babel-tangle` and then copied to GIMP's scripts directory, and the readme is generated using `org-md-export-to-markdown`.

     (let ((scripts (org-babel-tangle)))
       (dolist (script scripts)
         (copy-file script (concat (file-name-as-directory scripts-dir) (file-name-nondirectory script)) t))) (org-export-to-file 'md "readme.md")

-The first line of [the org file](gimp-comic-book.md) configures emacs to run the `generate` source code block whenever this file is saved, which generates the scripts and readme.
-See [Literate Programming](#org9faaf6e) for more details.
+The first line of [the org file](gimp-comic-book.md) configures emacs to run the above source code block whenever this file is saved, which generates the scripts and readme.